fhinkel/PerformanceProfiling/slides/inline-cache.md

 ##  Inline Caches

-"Fast path to quickly load object properties."
+Fast path to quickly to quickly do a dynamic operation.

+ICs can have different states:
+* monomorphic: 1 kind of object
+* polymorphic: up to 4 kinds of objects
+* megamorphic: up to 2500, shared with all call sites

+note:

 For every `obj.x`, the VM needs to call into the runtime to load and store the property. (prototype, accessors, ...).
 Loads/stores learn and can make loads from similarly structured objects faster.

-ICs can have different states:
-* monomorphic
-* polymorphic
-* megamorphic

 ICs can be actually applied to virtually any operation with a dynamic behavior as long as you can figure out a